 The National Student Loan Data System (NSLDS) student access provides a centralized, integrated view of student's complete federal education loans.
 This is the U.S. Department of Education's central loan data system where all student federal loans are recorded regardless of lender or school of attendance.

 Federal Perkins Loan

 A low-interest loan available to Undergraduate and Graduate students attending at least half-time.
 To be considered for this loan in the fall, you should apply before March 1.
 Repayment begins nine months after recipients are no longer enrolled at least half time.
 The interest rate is fixed at 5%.
 New borrowers will need to sign a Master Promissory Note for the Perkins loan.
 The Perkins Master Promissory Note can be electronically signed here.
-For more information about the Perkins Master Promissory Note, contact the Office of the Bursar at 503.725.3440 or visit the Perkins Loan information Page.
+For more information about the Perkins Master Promissory Note, contact Student Financial Services at 503.725.3440 or visit the Perkins Loan information Page.